39 Coastal Decorating Ideas for Your Beach Home

 20. Shiplap Ceiling

 Shiplap ceilings add character and dimension to coastal interiors.
-In the image below, Pure Salt design created this serene and relaxed seaside living room with a white plank ceiling treatment and wood flooring.
-A large blue-gray sectional with abundant coastal-inspired throw pillows take center stage, while a wicker pendant light, large area rug, and rustic pottery add texture.
+In the image below, Pure Salt Design created a serene and relaxed seaside living room featuring a white plank ceiling treatment and wood flooring.
+A large blue-gray sectional with abundant coastal-inspired throw pillows takes center stage, while a wicker pendant light, large area rug, and rustic pottery add texture.

 Coastal Living Room